wp-plugins/hulvire-aktuality/readme.txt

 == Description ==

-plugin for displaying messages, news on wordpress site Simple text entry and thumbnail pictures option to add multiple images
+plugin for displaying messages or news with simple picture gallery on wordpress sites Simple text entry and thumbnail pictures option to add multiple images